eswan18/gradual-typing-prez/premark_slides/static-typing.md

 # Static Typing

-- **Statically-typed languages** enforce rules about what values can be assigned to a given variable.
+- **Statically-typed languages** enforce certain rules before runtime, based on the types of the values involved.

-- More importantly, they are able to catch potential errors in source code by knowing the properties of the values involved.
+- Usually that means they are able to catch potential errors in source code by knowing the properties of the relevant types.

   - If that sounds vague, that's okay -- more on this later